 Step 1: Prepare the bamboo mat

 Place the mat in a plastic zip-lock bag before using it.
 Rice will not stick to the bamboo because of the plastic.
-Don’t seal the bamboo mat unless you can vacuum seal it.
+It’s not necessary to vacuum seal the bamboo mat; just ensure it’s securely wrapped in the plastic.

 Allow some air to escape by leaving a gap on the side.
 This step prevents bubbles from forming, making rolling an even roll straightforward.

 Before rolling the rice, run the zip-lock bag under cold water to keep the rice from sticking.
-The rice will absorb the moisture, preventing the plastic from clinging to it.
+The moisture will prevent the rice from sticking to the plastic.

 Step 2: Place a seaweed sheet on the bamboo mat